macarie/batch/readme.md

 ### batch(f, interval?, options?)

-Creates a throttled function that only invokes `f` at most once per every `wait` milliseconds.
+Creates a throttled function that only invokes `f` at most once per every `interval` milliseconds.

 When the time comes, it invokes `f` with an array that contains the arguments of every function-call that did not run, grouped, as these are collected and batched.